min2ha/ukwa-site/content/target/37601/index.en.md

   "start_date": "2016-03-17T09:00:00Z"
 }

-# Na i Ffair Arfau Caerdydd | No to Cardiff Arms Fair

 Pressure group campaigning against DPRTE (the Defence Procurement, Research, Technology and Exportability exhibition), one of the UK’s biggest arms fairs, holding their events to Cardiff.